John Robert Smith

 John Robert Smith served four terms as mayor of Meridian, Mississippi and formerly serves as the President and CEO of Reconnecting America, a national non-profit transit research and advocacy think-tank.

 Senior policy adviser at Smart Growth America and chairman of Transportation for America.

 Career

-John Robert Smith was elected Mayor of Meridian in 1993 and re-elected three times.
+John Robert Smith was elected Mayor of Meridian in 1993 and was re-elected three times.
 In 2005, while seeking a fourth term, he narrowly defeated Lauderdale County Supervisor Jimmie Smith, a Democrat, by only 104 votes in the general election.
 He decided not to run for a fifth term.

 Recognition

 In 2002, Smith was elected as Chairman of the Board of the Amtrak Board of Directors.
 He had served on the board since June 1998.

 As mayor, Smith was known as a strong supporter of the arts.
 In 2005, he won a Public Leadership in the Arts Award from Americans for the Arts.

 In 2009 he was named Reconnecting America's President and CEO.